 Amazon leads the pack with its innovative approach to online retailing.
 Not only is it tightening its grip on the ecommerce marketplace, but the thought leaders at Amazon are in the process of reinventing the very essence of ecommerce and our life online.

-Amazon Go is a new kind of fulfillment – stroll into the shop, pick up what you want, and walk out avoiding the queues with no check out required Known as “Just Walk Out Technology,” the shopper just needs the Amazon Go app on their smartphone and an Amazon account
+Amazon Go is a new way to eat breakfast lunch and dinner.
+Ready to eat foodNo lines, no checkouts.
+Known as “Just Walk Out Technology,” the shopper just needs the Amazon Go app on their smartphone and an Amazon account.
+Amazon Go in 22 locations across the USA

-Amazon’s connected home: Ecommerce applications in “The Internet of Things”
+4. Amazon’s connected home: Ecommerce applications and “The Internet of Things”

 Amazon is moving beyond simple online shopping and delivery, and moving into integrating ecommerce into every aspect of your day to day life.
 No need to have a tablet or a smartphone to hand.
 Now, just speak to Amazon’s Alexa, and as they say, Bob’s your uncle!